Search for

 Starting from finding the cues of deception in nonverbal behavior or body language, we've gradually developed several methods of lie detection.
 According to a paper published in 2023 by Dr. Tim Brennen and Dr. Svein Magnussen (Department of Psychology, University of Oslo, Norway), there're seven different (available) methods of lie detection at present that have been most likely adapted by law enforcement or investigative agencies across the globe.
 Perhaps, it's the first time that you're coming to know about them.
 I didn't know about some of them, before reading the paper.

 Along with the analysis of 1) Nonverbal Cues (or body language), 2) Systematic Analysis of Verbal Cues, 3) Manipulation of Statement Production, 4) Polygraphic Analysis, 5) Brain-based (Neuroscientific) Analysis, 6) Strategic Interviewing and 7) Analysis using an Artificial Intelligence (AI) tool have been included in the same list.
 Currently, AI based cue analysis is a slowly evolving method.
-However, it can certainly find and reveal the (kinds of) patterns that haven't been identified yet by us humans with organic or bioligical brains or intelligence.
+However, it can certainly find and reveal the (kinds of) patterns that haven't been identified yet by us humans with organic or biological brains or intelligence.

 Ability of deceiving (nonverbally) is very common in many creatures, including human beings.
 However, ability of lying or deceiving verbally could be reserved to human beings because we're the only species on this planet that can produce pre-specified sounds through our mouths.
 However, further research needs to done if other creatures have developed an ability of lying while using their own languages.
 Although one person can lie to the other person, no human being can lie to or or deceive any other creature verbally.
 Can you?